-Proactive engagements increase the likelihood of connecting community members who may have had little interest or knowledge of an installation's mission.
-They are opportunities to educate, grow trust and credibility and increase support for quality of life programs, which benefit service members and their families.
+Proactive engagements are activities or programs, planned in advance, that bring together DoW personnel with a community.
+This type of engagement increases the likelihood of connecting community members with little interest or knowledge of an installation's mission.
+Proactive engagements educate, grow trust and credibility and increase support for quality-of-life programs that benefit service members and their families.

 Examples include: